A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Preliminaries and first examples

-From \eqref{eq:hom} and \eqref{eq:het}, the homoclinic and heteroclinic orbits (and their associated time series) as solutions of \eqref{sist} are parameterized by $z\in]-\infty,\infty[$.
-However, for computational procedures, this independent variable is rescaled to $z\in]0,1[$ in all our results; see the Appendix~\ref{ap:manifolds} for more details.
-Moreover, in figure~\ref{fig:pulsodeonda} (and for every other wave pulse shown throughout this paper) we restrict the values of $z$ to those compact subintervals of $]0,1[$ where the pulses are easier to see.
+The homoclinic and heteroclinic orbits (and their associated time series) as solutions of \eqref{sist} are parameterized by $z\in(-\infty,\infty)$.
+However, for computational purposes, this independent variable is rescaled to $z\in[0,1]$ in all our results; this is actually a standard procedure with numerical continuation methods (see~\cite{doe-book,numericalmanifold} and references therein).
+Moreover, in Fig.~\ref{fig:pulsodeonda} (and for every other wave pulse shown throughout this paper) we restrict the values of $z$ to those compact subintervals of $]0,1[$ where the pulses are easier to see.